Rajat-dhyani/ImageNetBot/README.md

 ## Project Highlights
 *In this project i have applied deep learning techniques to train a model to classify images using convolutional neural network algorithm.
 I have also learnt how to apply my knowledge of neural networks on real datasets using [TensorFlow](https://www.tensorflow.org/), an open source Deep Learning library created by Google.*

+**Achievements:**
+* Built an image classification bot using convolutional neural networks to classify images from the CIFAR-10 dataset.
+* Achieved accuracy of 60.42 %.

 Things i have learnt by completing this project:
 * How to apply deep learning techniques: Convolutional Neural Network algorithms.
 * How to use tensorflow library.